 Dear Davis,

-I am writing this letter in response to the advertisement by the young couple to tuition the language course for the children for one year.
+I am writing this letter in response to the advertisement you put up, asking for someone to tutor your children in Urdu.
 Presently, my designation is a research assistant in the foreign language department at the University of Passau.

 I enrolled as a Ph.D. student at the University of Passau and worked with a Professor on how to train students at a young age to adapt to multiple languages.
 Furthermore, I gained experience teaching adolescents to grab vocabulary from movies and radio for more than five years.

-In addition, I will put my best offer to integrate your children into the Indian culture, food, and traditions.
-Through social bonding, your children will become fluent in the Urdu Language.
+In addition, I will put my best effort into integrating your children into the Indian culture, food, and traditions.
+Through social bonding, your children will become fluent in Urdu.

-I need the Job to fulfill my university’s requirements to complete the credit hours of private tuition.
-Along with that, it will assist me in paying the university fees for the next semester.
+I am very passionate about promoting my culture, and I see teaching Urdu as a part of cultural promotion.
+This job will help fulfill my university’s requirements to complete the credit hours of private tuition.
+The job will also assist me in paying the university fees for the next semester.

-In anticipation, waiting for your response at the earliest.
+Thank you for your consideration.
+I will be waiting for your response at the earliest.

 Yours faithfully,